clarence-lee-sheng/DetermiNet/README.md

 }
 ```

-Provide any additional information that is not covered in the other sections about the data here.
-In particular describe any relationships between data points and if these relationships are made explicit.

 ### Data Fields

 All data fields are based on the COCO annotation format.
-Refer to this link for more information: https://cocodataset.org/#home
+Refer to this link for more information: https://cocodataset.org/#home, We add the "input_oracle_annotations" field to train the neurosymbolic model for DetermiNet

 ### Data Splits